jasonrohrer/wallClockProfiler/README.md

 For example, if your server process is experiencing heavy load right now, you can attach to it for the next ten seconds, grab a few hundred stack samples, then see a nice little text report telling you exactly where your server is spending its time right now.

 Overhead scales with your chosen sampling rate.
 If you're looking for a big problem, a relatively low sampling rate (and thus a low overhead) will be sufficient to catch it.
+For example, With 20 samples per second, I'm seeing a 12% slowdown on my test program.

 ## Examples